Why APEGA regulates software engineers

 • Professional Practice Management Plan (PPMP)

-Effective May 1, 2022, this practice standard outlines the required parts of an APEGA permit holder's PPMP.
-A one-year transition period has been granted for permit holders to make the necessary changes.
+Enforceable as of May 1, 2023, this practice standard outlines the required parts of an APEGA permit holder's PPMP.

 • Continuing Professional Development